Beef Stroganoff Pasta Bake

 • Grated parmesan

-STEP 8.
-Preheat the grill (broiler)to medium-high.
+1. Preheat the grill (broiler)to medium-high.
 Transfer to a baking dish (or you can use the pan if it is oven safe).
-If it looking a little dry you can stir in some of the reserved pasta water or a little beef stock.
+If it looking a little dry you can stir in some of the reserved pasta water or a little beef broth.
 Sprinkle with the grated Parmesan and add freshly ground pepper.

-If you want to make this recipe using beef mince (ground beef) then follow the method below.
+If you want to make this recipe using ground then follow the method below.
 Detailed instructions in the recipe card.

 Ground Beef Stroganoff in a pan